snap-one/docs-driverworks-api/source/includes/1_copyright.1_copyright/_1-Copyright.md

 # License, Copyright, and Trademark

-T The content contained in this repository is the intellectual property of Snap One, LLC, (formerly known as Wirepath Home Systems, LLC), and use without a valid license from Snap One is strictly prohibited.
+The content contained in this repository is the intellectual property of Snap One, LLC, (formerly known as Wirepath Home Systems, LLC), and use without a valid license from Snap One is strictly prohibited.
 The user of this repository shall keep all content contained herein confidential and shall protect this content in whole or in part from disclosure to any and all third parties except as specifically authorized in writing by Snap One.